barclay/ci_layouts/README.md

 Notes
 =====

-When using the layouts hook, you'll no longer be able to call echo() from within a controller action.
+When using the layouts hook, you'll no longer be able to call ``echo()`` from within a controller action.
 Well, you _can_, but there's some funny timings, and anything you echo will appear _above_ the layout.
 And, really, as per MVC conventions, you should be using _views_ anyway!

 Installation
 ============

 Clone the project, and add the files into your CI project.
-In application/config/config.php, the only change from the default config is to turn the hooks on (line 94).
+In ``application/config/config.php``, the only change from the default config is to turn the hooks on (line 94).

-And then in application/config/hooks.php you can see how we're wiring up the layouts to CI's display_override event.
+And then in ``application/config/hooks.php`` you can see how we're wiring up the layouts to CI's ``display_override`` event.

-In application/hooks/layout.php is where all the magic happens of loading and executing the layout.
+In ``application/hooks/layout.php`` is where all the magic happens of loading and executing the layout.

-For the application/core/MY_Controller, the logic is in place for setting a default layout, and handing the setLayoutVar method.
+For the ``application/core/MY_Controller``, the logic is in place for setting a default layout, and handing the ``setLayoutVar()`` method.